Start point - Askham - car park by

 continued ahead as a good track, climbing gently to reach a gate.

-Dad chatted to a farmer who had just filled an old bath with
+Here Dad chatted to the farmer who had just filled an old bath with

 water for some horses.

-The track climbed on gently, and just past
+The track climbed on gently, Shaun saying, "keep straight on at the fork, then just past

-the next plantation, we turned right up to the summit cairn that
+the next plantation, we turn right up to the summit cairn."

 As we leapt out, Tetley shouted, "come